-This portfolio will be marked by your professor and will consist of original, polished work written during the course of this semester.
+As with the first portfolio, this portfolio will be marked by your professor and will consist of original, polished work written during the course of this semester.
 All writing must be submitted online using D2L dropbox and in a PDF file.